 To protect the club from taking in water if there is a slight crack or damage and the glue in the ferrule, you should not leave the metal woods soaking in the water.

-Dip the metal wood into the water for a brief second, then use a damp cloth to wipe the crown, face, and sole clean.
-Any dirt in the grooves can be removed with a soft-bristled brush.
+It involves the same process when looking at what to use to clean golf clubs.
+Dip the metal wood into the water briefly, then use a damp cloth to wipe the crown, face, and sole clean.
+Any dirt in the grooves can be removed with a soft bristle brush.

 Before cleaning, inspect the shafts for dents, nicks, or splits in the shafts.

-Do not neglect your shaft during the cleaning process to avoid issues that may arise at a later stage.
+Do not neglect your shaft during cleaning to avoid issues that may arise later.
 Use a damp cloth to wipe down the shafts and then dry it properly with a dry cloth to prevent rust from forming.

 If you notice rust on the shaft, it can be removed quite easily by applying some vinegar onto the shaft and removing any rust residue by rubbing the cloth slowly across the affected area.
 Ensure that you dry the shaft properly after cleaning away the rust.

-Read more: How To Clean Rust from Golf Clubs
+Read more: How To Clean Your Golf Grips

-To ensure that your clubs are kept in tip-top shape, follow a maintenance program.
+Follow a maintenance program to ensure that your clubs are kept in tip-top shape.

-Store the clubs indoors and refrain from leaving them in the trunk of your car, especially in extremely hot locations, to prevent the weakening of the glues on the grip.
+Store your golf clubs indoors and refrain from leaving them in the trunk of your car – especially in extremely hot locations to prevent weakening the glues on the grip.
 Prevent rust from forming by drying your clubs before storing them.

-Remember, your towel needs a regular wash to get rid of the dirt you wipe off your clubhead.
+Remember, your towel needs a regular wash to eliminate the dirt you wipe off your club head.